-As Architectural joinery is very much process driven, with tight tolerances required within industry.
+As Architectural joinery is very much process-driven, with tight tolerances required to meet the industry standard.
 Attention to detail is paramount from start to finish in the manufacture of any joinery item, and the candidates that regularly checked measurements throughout the setting out stage tended to produce working drawings that were clean, accurate and easy to follow.
 Using face side and edge marks correctly enabled the more organised candidates to mark all joints at the same time, again demonstrating a comprehension of what is required to produce an accurate piece of Architectural joinery.